Coder-CH1/ChatsApp/README.md

 - A real-time chat application built with Flutter, powered by Supabase and Websockets.

-Here's a refined version of your GitHub repository description:

 *ChatsApp*

 A real-time chat application built with Flutter, powered by Supabase and WebSockets.